 The Spot, Forwards, and Future Markets

-Individuals or corporations can trade in the foreign exchange market in these three ways.
-The spot market is the largest one on which the other two are based.
+Individuals or corporations can trade in the forex market in these 3 ways.
+The spot market is the largest one on which the other 2 are based.
 Companies that want to hedge their risks to a certain point in future are the ones that mainly use forwards and futures markets.

 The Spot Market